Generic Name: famciclovir

 Penciclovir Cmax decreased approximately 50% and tmax was delayed by 1.5 hours when a capsule formulation of famciclovir was administered with food (nutritional content was approximately 910 Kcal and 26% fat).
 There was no effect on the extent of availability (AUC) of penciclovir.
 There was an 18% decrease in Cmax and a delay in tmax of about 1 hour when famciclovir was given 2 hours after a meal as compared to its administration 2 hours before a meal.
 Because there was no effect on the extent of systemic availability of penciclovir, Famvir can be taken without regard to meals.

 Distribution: The volume of distribution (Vdβ) was 1.08±0.17 L/kg in 12 healthy male subjects following a single intravenous dose of penciclovir at 400 mg administered as a 1-hour intravenous infusion.
-Penciclovir is <20% bound to plasma proteins over the concentration range of 0.1 to 20 mcg/mL.
+Penciclovir is less than 20% bound to plasma proteins over the concentration range of 0.1 to 20 mcg/mL.
 The blood/plasma ratio of penciclovir is approximately 1.

 Metabolism: Following oral administration, famciclovir is deacetylated and oxidized to form penciclovir.
-Metabolites that are inactive include 6-deoxy penciclovir, monoacetylated penciclovir, and 6-deoxy monoacetylated penciclovir (5%, <0.5% and <0.5% of the dose in the urine, respectively).
+Metabolites that are inactive include 6-deoxy penciclovir, monoacetylated penciclovir, and 6-deoxy monoacetylated penciclovir (5%, less than 0.5% and less than 0.5% of the dose in the urine, respectively).
 Little or no famciclovir is detected in plasma or urine.
 An in vitro study using human liver microsomes demonstrated that cytochrome P450 does not play an important role in famciclovir metabolism.
 The conversion of 6-deoxy penciclovir to penciclovir is catalyzed by aldehyde oxidase.
 Cimetidine and promethazine, in vitro inhibitors of aldehyde oxidase, did not show relevant effects on the formation of penciclovir in vivo [see Drug Interactions (7.2)].

 Elimination: Approximately 94% of administered radioactivity was recovered in urine over 24 hours (83% of the dose was excreted in the first 6 hours) after the administration of 5 mg/kg radiolabeled penciclovir as a 1-hour infusion to 3 healthy male volunteers.
 Penciclovir accounted for 91% of the radioactivity excreted in the urine.